Drought Resistant Plants

 This plant loves full sun, also.
 It’s drought tolerant, meaning it likes to have about an inch per week.
 There are many varieties and colors to choose from in this lovely plant, as well.
 It can tend to take over, so you’ll have to decide how big you like it.

-As you fill your glass with lemonade and find some shade, I hope you also notice the natural beauty of the native plants all around you.
+As you fill your glass with lemonade and find some shade, I hope you also notice the natural beauty of the native (and hopefully drought resistant) plants all around you.
 If you want to learn more about summer gardening, check out this blog about caring for potted plants in the summer!

 Lindsey is wife to Caleb and Mama to their two daughters.
 She has worked in administration and marketing alongside Caleb in other businesses and is excited to be a part of the Sweet Feeders team.
 When she’s not being a wife and mom she can be found with a cup of coffee writing on her laptop, reading a good book, or working out at the gym.